 For 2- and 4-year college and university programs across the country, visit our Where to Study page.

-In December 2018, the median yearly salary for a plant cytologist was $75,703, according to Salary.com.
+In May 2020, the median yearly salary for a plant cytologist was $78,705, according to Comparably.com.
 For more information, visit Study.com's Cytologist Profile.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS